-- □ When directed, attend meetings with law enforcement, court and/or other local authorities to facilitate and monitor the investigative or prosecutorial process. - □ As needed, attend court hearings or other legal proceedings.
+- □ When directed, attend meetings with law enforcement, court, and/or other local authorities to facilitate and monitor the investigative or prosecutorial process. - □ As needed, attend court hearings or other legal proceedings.

-- □ If at any time you have questions or concerns about the ongoing response process, concerns about the Volunteer's well-being or ability to continue in service, or believe that the coordinated response would benefit from a discussion with members of the team, you should request a Coordinated Agency Response System (CARS) call. - Any staff person involved in the response or coordination of a case may convene a CARS call. - When requesting a CARS call, make sure to include all other parties involved in the case, including members of the Designated Staff at Post (PCMO, SSM, SARL if involved) and at Headquarters (DSS, OVA, BHO if involved, FSC if involved, and FNS). - If you need assistance arranging a CARS call, contact the DSS at +1 (202) 437-5159. - $\Box$ As needed, participate in CARS calls initiated by other members of the team.
+- □ If at any time you have questions or concerns about the ongoing response process, concerns about the Volunteer's well-being or ability to continue in service or believe that the coordinated response would benefit from a discussion with members of the team, you should request a CARS call. - Any staff person involved in the response or coordination of a case may convene a CARS call. - When requesting a CARS call, make sure to include all other parties involved in the case, including members of the Designated Staff at Post (PCMO, SSM, SARL if involved) and at Headquarters (DSS, OVA, BHO if involved, FSC if involved, and FNS).
+You should also include the OGC Sexual Assault Attorney as needed. - If you need assistance arranging a CARS call, contact the DSS at +1 (202) 437-5159. - □ As needed, participate in CARS calls initiated by other members of the team.